Early Modern Literature (1650-1850)

 CLASS DESCRIPTION

 A year-long in-depth study of Early Modern English literature.
-Each work will be fully placed in its historical, philosophical, literary, and theological context.
+Each work will be fully placed in its historical, philosophical, literary, and imaginative context.
 CS Lewis said that it's the duty of the reader to read the Great Books like the original audience ; otherwise we cannot understand what we are reading.
 This takes work because we come to these texts with modern assumptions that we are largely unaware of.
 Therefore our first task as readers is to learn how to read these books like the original audience.

 Students (especially those who are not as Humanities oriented) respond very well to the less is more approach.
 It is a true delight to watch their confidence and excitement build as they begin to truly understand and enjoy intimidating old books.